Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

-Delzant polygons were introduced in the work of Delzant~\cite{De1988} in symplectic geometry, who built on the work of Atiyah~\cite{At1982}, Kostant~\cite{Ko1973}, and Guillemin-Sternberg~\cite{GuSt1982} to give a classification of symplectic toric $4$\--manifolds in terms of the Delzant polygon (in fact, their work was in any dimension and higher dimensional toric integrable systems correspond to higher dimensional \emph{Delzant polytopes} which satisfy analogous conditions to those given in this Definition~\ref{def_delzantpoly}).
+Delzant polygons were introduced in the work of Delzant~\cite{De1988} in symplectic geometry, who built on the work of Atiyah~\cite{At1982}, Kostant~\cite{Ko1973}, and Guillemin-Sternberg~\cite{GuSt1982} to give a classif\/ication of symplectic toric $4$-manifolds in terms of the Delzant polygon (in fact, their work was in any dimension and higher dimensional toric integrable systems correspond to higher dimensional \emph{Delzant polytopes} which satisfy analogous conditions to those given in this Def\/inition~\ref{def_delzantpoly}).
 Delzant polygons are similar to Newton polygons, as in~\cite{Fultontoric}, except that the vertices of Delzant polygons do not have to have integer coordinates.
-Just as in the case with Newton polygons, a toric fan may be produced from a Delzant polygon considering the collection of inwards pointing normal vectors of the polygon.
-Notice that since Delzant polygons are required to be convex we automatically have that the angle between adjacent vectors in the fan is less than $\pi$.
+Just as in the case with Newton polygons, a toric fan may be produced from a Delzant polygon by considering the collection of inwards pointing normal vectors of the polygon.
+Notice that since Delzant polygons are required to be convex we automatically have that the angle between adjacent vectors in the fan is less than~$\pi$.
 The natural action of $\sltz$ on $\R^2$ induces an action on the set of Delzant polygons.
 In \cite{Fultontoric} Fulton stated the following result for toric fans.
 We have adapted the statement to relate it to Delzant polygons.

-\begin{theorem}[Fulton~\cite{Fultontoric}, page 44] Up to the action of $\sltz$, every Delzant polygon can be obtained from a Delzant triangle, rectangle, or Hirzebruch trapezoid by a finite number of corner chops. \end{theorem}
+\begin{Theorem}[{Fulton~\cite[p.~44]{Fultontoric}}] Up to the action of $\sltz$, every Delzant polygon can be obtained from a Delzant triangle, rectangle, or Hirzebruch trapezoid by a finite number of corner chops. \end{Theorem}